SWATCHTON/SWATCHTON/README.md

  - Deltarune (swatchton My life for ever.
 Swatch skins lets cuddle plus hide and green name ❤️ )
  - Splatoon
  - Talking Heads 🗣️
+ - Neon White.
+I will personally lobotomize Neon Green
- - MAX HEADROOM :fire::fire::fire: Im just getting into it
+ - MAX HEADROOM :fire::fire::fire:
  - Star trek i was assigned trekkie at birth (never watched tos yet though. be nice to me i keep forgetting)
- - And marine bio its my spinterest.
+ - Marine bio its my spinterest.
 Theres are so many fish in the sea.. and I love them all every single one.
 Mwa mwa mwa Big Kisses to All The Fishes.

 (EXTRA NOTE sorry if you have a swatch skin out and i come up to you and freak out. i am um a big fan of Swatch deltarune.
 Apolocheese and i will stop if it is uncomfortable just tell me!.
 Hmu if you wanna c + h though aha Smooths my hair back..)